View / Print / Download as PDF

 This is the first article in a series about worshipping God the “Right Way”.
 As background, see Worshipping God the “Right Way” (1 Chronicles 11-16).
 I don’t believe I am able to cover this topic comprehensively, so I am just focusing on what the Lord has shown me.
 So, God brought me to this section of Chronicles and I realized that it was a story of David doing something for God in a way that wasn’t quite right, but then being corrected and then doing it the “Right Way”.
 This brought me to a question for our time.
 I asked God, “what is the Right Way?”.
 I believe it was the next morning after I arrived at my question that I woke up and the Lord brought Exodus 15 to my mind.
 It was the answer to my question.

-I will be traveling with the children of Israel from Exodus 15 to Exodus 19 for this series of posts.
+So, I will be traveling with the children of Israel from Exodus 15 to Exodus 17 for this series of articles.
 It may seem unusual to go to the Old Testament for this topic, but I believe there is a wealth of insight to be gained from these chapters.
 I also believe that this portion of scripture is the foundation for this subject of the “Right Way”.

-All of these posts will focus on relating to God in the manner that He wants.
+All of these articles will focus on relating to God in the manner that He wants.
 Said in a New Testament way, we want to learn how to relate to our Head (Jesus Christ) as the Bride (the Body of Christ) in a way that honors and respects Him.
+This is true worship.

 - The Lord Does Not Demand We Have a Good Relationship